19. HINDUISM AND GURUS

 The association of Aurobindo with the Esalen Institute at Big Sur occurred over a decade after the death of that Hindu sage.
 The Californian “integral” consumption of varied doctrines has not always led to any clarification or resolution satisfactory to observers elsewhere.

 The Human Potential Movement, associated with Esalen, was a seedbed for imaginations and assumptions about spiritual advancement (see article 10 on this site).
 The action of such imaginations may be described as something very similar to falling off a log into the mire of narcissism.
-There was a commercial edge to the “workshop” programmes of Esalen that cued the recruits to the excesses on record, which included psychoactive drugs advocated by the high priest of Esalen named Stanislav Grof.
-There were other casualties involved, including those sustained by the Findhorn Foundation Grof phase.
-The Esalen race of pseudo-gnostics and cued victims (who usually pay the former) are so frequently imagining that they are “self-realised,” “enlightened,” “integrated,” “empowered,” and many other variations on the same deceptive theme.
-Wisdom remains elusive, and is not purchasable in new age workshops, no matter how many thousands of dollars are extracted from the credulous.
+A commercial edge to the “workshop” programmes of Esalen cued recruits to excesses on record, including psychoactive drugs advocated by the high priest of Esalen, namely Stanislav Grof.
+There were other casualties involved, such as those sustained by the Findhorn Foundation Grof phase.
+The Esalen race of pseudo-gnostics and victims were so frequently assuming status as “self-realised,” “enlightened,” “integrated,” “empowered,” and many other variations on the same deceptive theme.
+Wisdom remains elusive, something not purchasable in "new spirituality" workshops, no matter how many thousands of dollars are extracted from the credulous.